jmoore2081/smackgrc/src/pages/about/index.md

       All Quick Base plans include unlimited case-based support, plus access to the Quick Base community forum and online support documentation
+    title: Pricing
+    image: /img/undraw_Savings_dwkw.png
     text_color: grey
   - background_color: pink
-    title: Support
-    image: /img/undraw_active_support_6rwo.png
     left_or_right: right
     text: >-
       All Quick Base plans include unlimited case-based support, plus access to the Quick Base community and online support documentation

-      Additional support for SMACK is also provided on an as needed basis via the SMACK GRC app.
+      Additional support for SMACK GRC is also provided on an as needed basis via the SMACK GRC app.

-      Purchase of initial product training is required for key users(one-time only).
+      Purchase of initial product training is required (one-time only).
+    title: Support
+    image: /img/undraw_active_support_6rwo.png
     text_color: white
   - background_color: white
-    title: Contact Us
-    image: /img/undraw_contact_us_15o2.png
     left_or_right: left
     text: >-
       Request screenshare demo.
 We can usually meet with you within 48-72 hours